tc39/proposal-ses/README.md

 manner, the expression `RemotePromise.resolve(r).there(callback)` postpones and migrates the closed `callback` function to some future time and space, where the object that will be designated by the fulfilled remote promise `r` is located.
+Both `then` and `there` return a promise for what `callback` or `errback` will return.

 This supports a federated form of the
-[Asynchronous Partitioned Global Address Space](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.464.557) concurrency model used by the X10 supercomputer language.
+[Asynchronous Partitioned Global Address Space](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.464.557) concurrency model used by the X10 supercomputer language, integrated smoothly with our promise framework for handling asynchrony.

 ## Annex B considerations